nxexox/pymlup/README.md

 ## Introduction

-It's library for easy run ML in production.
+It's library for easy and fast run ML in production.

 All you need is to deliver the model file and config to the server (in fact, the config is not necessary) 🙃